-We also have audited, in accordance with the International Standards on Auditing, the annual report for the year ended 31 December 2023 of Nigerian Aviation Handling Company Plc and we expressed an unmodified conclusion in our Auditor's report dated 28 March 2024.
+We also have audited, in accordance with the International Standards on Auditing, the annual report for the year ended 31 December 2024 of Nigerian Aviation Handling Company PIc and our report dated 28 March 2025 and we expressed an unmodified opinion.
 Our conclusion is not modified in respect of this matter.